coderefinery/2023-03-21-workshop/content/questions/day4.md

 81. Can I use `git` to conduct control of basically everything between my local machine and a remote one, e.g. a supercomputer where I not only run simulations, but also store data?
     - Yes!
 And sync changes on both ends.
 The data should probably be managed / synced separate from your main git repo.
         - Was it mentioned last week?
 I'm asking, since I've been using my own bash script for synchronisation based on rsync with many rules like `--include`, `--exclude`
-            - We mentioned how you can sync between a local repository and a remote repository on GitHUb, we also mentioned that you can define a remote that points somewhere else, but we did not actually show how to do it.
+            - We mentioned how you can sync between a local repository and a remote repository on GitHub, we also mentioned that you can define a remote that points somewhere else, but we did not actually show how to do it.
 But that would be `git remote add origin URL`.
 Also, instead of the URL you could use a path to some other local repo to be synced with.
                 - I remember about GitHub, GitLab, but I missed the remote storage/synch point.
 Alright, it's nice that it could be used.
 For some reason, I forgot about it.